avinetworks/owasp-crs-technical-discussion/language-draft.md

 # Open Questions #

+## Positive Security model ##

 Do we want to include a positive security model?
 The current implementation of application specific stuff by disabling some rules for some parameters is more a simple false positive handling.
 We should be able to declare something like:

 > if the Wordpress flag is set, and the URL starts with admin, the ARGS:password parameter should match ^.{0,32}$.
 If not, the request should be rejected. if yes, do not bother to check "ARGS:password" on any other rule at all, it is ok.

+## Test ##

+Tests should be a first class objects when describing a ruleset.

+Which means, for every condition it should be possible to add a list of values which should match and not match.
+A rule validator should run these tests.
+A compiler should run these tests during compilation and abort when they are failing.

+Need a syntax for this.